New Algorithms for Discrete-Time Parameter Estimation: Stability and Convergence Analysis for Algorithm 1

 If $\omega_k \leq \omega^*$,

 Noticing the bounds of $\lambda_\Gamma$ and $\kappa$, simple algebraic manipulations show that

 Similarly, it can be shown by inspection that

 Since the largest decrease of $f$ occurs when $\gamma_{k}$ is at its maximum value, it follows that In addition, $\kappa\omega_{\max}>0$.
-Therefore, the lower bound of $\gamma_k$ and that it is positive are ensured through the choice of $\gamma_{\min}$ as in \eqref{eq:gammabound}. \end{proof} \begin{remark} It should also be noted that \eqref{eq:omega_b} implies that we have implicitly assumed that $\omega_k$ is persistently exciting, i.e., we consider the period $k\in[k_2, \infty)$ as shown in Table \ref{tab:prop2}.
-If instead $\omega_k$ is finitely exciting, the bounds on $\gamma_k$ are only assured for a finite period, i.e., $k\in[k_2', k_3']$ as shown in Table \ref{tab:prop1}, rather than for all $k\geq 0$. \end{remark} \begin{remark} As we will show next, the properties we obtain in Lemma \ref{lemma:bound_g} for the scalar $\gamma_k$ will be directly utilized in showing the properties of the matrix $\Gamma_k$.
+Therefore, the lower bound of $\gamma_k$ and that it is positive are ensured through the choice of $\gamma_{\min}$ as in \eqref{eq:gammabound}. \end{proof} \begin{remark} It should also be noted that \eqref{eq:omega_b} implies that $\omega_k$ is persistently exciting, i.e., we consider the period $k\in[k_2, \infty)$ as shown in Table \ref{tab:prop2}. \end{remark} \begin{remark} As we will show next, the properties we obtain in Lemma \ref{lemma:bound_g} for the scalar $\gamma_k$ will be directly utilized in showing the properties of the matrix $\Gamma_k$.
 Specifically, it will be shown that each eigenvalue of $\Gamma_k$ has an update similar to \eqref{eq:4}. \end{remark}